January 29, 2021

 Do you love your cup of tea or coffee?
 Abstain from caffeine today, or try your coffee black.

-“Unplug” for some time, and reflect on how God may be asking you to help build a culture of life in your home, workplace, or Church community.
+“Unplug” for some time today, and reflect on how God may be asking you to help build a culture of life in your home, workplace, or Church community.

 Offer some other sacrifice, prayer, or act of penance that you feel called to do for today’s intention.